johnwclark/python-django/README.md

 docker run -it alpine /bin/ash

-### RUN

-These are the commands needed to get the packages and dependencies on the VM for the project.

 ### project setup

 django-admin startproject mysite
 cd mysite
 python manage.py runserver 8787

+### RUN

+These are the commands needed to get the packages and dependencies on the VM for the project.

+### Docker commands

+if a build is out of space use docker system prune tags can have versions ie polls:1.0

+docker build --tag polls .
+docker run --publish 8787:8787 --detach --name ptest polls

+docker ps
+docker stop ptest
+docker rm ptest